 You could be stuck with a long term

 Most car loans come with loan terms between 36 and 84 months.
 Some borrowers opt for an extended repayment period to make monthly payments more affordable.
 But here’s the catch: The lender will have more time to collect interest from you.

 Using the examples from above, assume you extend the loan terms to 72 months.
 With a 3.99 percent interest rate on a $25,000 auto loan, you’ll pay $3,153 in interest.
 This amount increases to $7,437 if you get an interest rate of 8.99 percent.

 If you do opt for an auto loan, go for the shortest loan term you can reasonably afford each month.
 But if you have the savings to buy with cash, you can avoid paying thousands in interest to a lender — and stay out of the years-long process of paying down a loan.

 When to get an auto loan

-- You are planning to use your cash reserves to buy the car.
-Depleting your emergency fund is never a good idea when it’s not a true emergency, even if it’s to circumvent making monthly car payments.
+Depleting your savings is never a good idea when it’s not a true emergency, even if it’s to circumvent making monthly car payments.
 You are better off making a hefty down payment and keeping the rest of your cash on hand in case you are hit with an unexpected expense or major financial emergency.

-- The dealer is offering a deal on financing.
+If you have your eye on a new car, pay attention to manufacturer and dealer incentives.
 “Dealers sometimes offer really good financing incentives.
 That could be cash-back or zero-percent financing.
 If you get zero-percent financing for three years and pay your loan off in that time, you’ll get the car without paying interest.
 You can also take that money and put it somewhere else to earn more money which can work in your favor,” says Deegan.